giantswarm/docs/src/content/overview/fleet-management/cluster-management/cluster-concepts/cluster-configuration/_index.md

 ---
 title: Cluster configuration
-description: How cluster configuration works and how can it be customized.
+description: Explanation of how cluster configuration works in Cluster API and how you can customize it.
 weight: 10
 menu:
   principal: